Levittown Town Center

 Since its opening in 1953, Levittown Town Center has undergone a fair share of modifications including five name changes and numerous ownerships.
 For several decades a highly successful open-air mall, it went downhill in the 1980s.
 In 1988, the previous owner promised a $20 million renovation that never materialized.
 Another builder then later took its place but still nothing changed.
 By 1996, two-thirds of the center was left vacant.

-Bucks County, PA, where the center is located, was considering to condemn the mall, and build retail, offices and low-cost housing at a cost of approximately $11 million.
-But DLC stepped in with a strategic plan for redeveloping and revitalizing the forgotten center, successfully persuading the county to deviate from their original plan.
+Bucks County, PA, where the center is located, was considering condemning the center to build retail, offices, and low-cost housing at a cost of approximately $11 million.
+But DLC stepped in with a strategic plan for redeveloping and revitalizing the forgotten center, successfully persuading the county to deviate from its original plan.